 What Are the Start Up Costs?

 Your start-up costs will depend on several factors.
 If your start at home you will have no over head in terms of office space.
 And if you start small you will have no employees to worry about.
 So, your start up costs will be quite minimal.
 Your biggest expenses will likely come from trying to get the word out – aka advertising.
 If you choose to go with print/paper advertisement, it may cost you anywhere between $150 and $500 depending on how small/big the paper circulation is.
+It’s also advisable to do some sort of promotional products with your logo and brand on them so that you can hand them out as you meet people, and that can done fairly inexpensively.
 On the other hand, if you are handy with Internet Marketing (read our Success Tips section, and you will be handy in no time), you can launch several different online campaigns that cost little or nothing.

 How Much Can You Make?